flonadb/flonadb/README.md

 ## Dynamic Configuration
-Flona supports dynamic reloading of some configuration files at runtime i.e. you can modify the file contents and the changes are picked up without the need to restart the client applications or the server component when using the remote database proxy hence no downtime for your applications.
+Flona supports dynamic reloading of some configuration files at runtime i.e. you can modify the file contents and the changes are picked up without the need to restart the client applications or the server component when using the remote database proxy hence no unnecessary downtime for your applications.
 The configurations that support this feature are [Driver Configuration](#driver-configuration) and [File Proxy Configuration](#file-proxy-configuration).
 It implies when database passwords are rotated, you can update them in the database instance definition file for the file proxy without an application restart, and they get picked up. **Note** that it can take up to 5 seconds before the changes are applied.

 Imagine you had a high availability application that runs a batch job every 2 hours, the job is the only component that requires access to a specific database instance and the database password is rotated, the devops team receives a